alexmerz/unzer-node-simple/README.md

 * You need to be familiar with the [API reference](https://docs.unzer.com/reference/api/)

-* Functions do not validate/check data passed to them , you should know what you are doing.
+* Functions do not validate/check data passed to them, you should know what you are doing.

 * The package offers only functions for stuff I need.